mcarvin8/ava-sf-devops/README.md

 ## CI/CD Jobs

-The pipeline is divided into several jobs:
+The pipeline is divided into several stages:

-- The `build` job builds a Docker image for the org if the Dockerfile has been modified.
+- The `build` stage builds a Docker image for the org if the Dockerfile has been modified.
 This Docker image is pushed to the GitLab Container Registry for the repository.
+- The `validate` stage consists of 3 jobs that represent 3 Salesforce orgs which have their own long-running branch.
+When a merge request is opened against one of these branches, it will validate the changes in the org.
+    - This stage will create a code coverage XML for SonarQube if validating an Apex package.
+The JSON file created by the SF CLI validation command is not accepted by SQ automatically.
+The JSON is convereted to the Generic Test Coverage Format (https://docs.sonarsource.com/sonarqube/9.9/analyzing-source-code/test-coverage/generic-test-data/)
-- The `quality` job runs a SonarQube scan of the repository if there are changes to the metadata directory.
-This assumes that your org has been configured with SonarQube with your GitLab instance.
+- The `quality` stage runs a SonarQube scan if there are changes to Apex.
+This assumes that your GitLab instance has been configured with SonarQube.
 Ensure Pull Request decoration is enabled for your repository to enable SonarQube comments on merge requests.
 Ensure MR pipelines are enabled to run this scan when MRs are open into the target branch.
-- The `validate-$org$` jobs represent 3 Salesforce orgs which have their own long-running branch.
-When a merge request is opened against one of these branches, it will validate the changes in the org.
-    - This job extends to a common `.validate` and `.authenticate` job by passing in specific org authentication variables.
-- The `deploy-$org$` jobs will deploy the metadata to the org after a merge into the long-running branch.
+- The `deploy` stage consists of 3 jobs that will deploy the metadata to the assigned org after a merge into the long-running branch.
-    - This job extends to a common `.deploy` and `.authenticate` job by passing in specific org authentication variables.

 ## Declare Metadata